Iceberg's REST Catalog: A Spark Demo

 • DynamoDB catalog

-Although the wide array of Iceberg catalog implementations has allowed Iceberg support to grow over the years, the new REST catalog provides a much greater level of connectivity to different clients and applications.
-Furthermore, the REST catalog decreases commit conflicts using change-based commits and also allows the catalog to handle different version of Iceberg clients.
+Although the wide array of Iceberg catalog implementations has allowed Iceberg support to grow over the years, the new REST catalog provides a much greater level of connectivity

 Update to the Demo Environment

 The latest tabulario/spark-iceberg image uses a REST catalog and a new spark-defaults.conf.
-You can run docker compose pull spark-iceberg to make sure you have the latest image.
+You can run docker compose pull spark-iceberg to

 The original docker compose environment used a Postgres backed JDBC catalog.
 The new setup uses the Iceberg REST server provided by our tabulario/iceberg-rest:0.2.0 image.
-In the repo, you’ll find the updated spark configuration that reflects this new configuration.

 spark-defaults.conf